bpassos-zz/git-commands/README.md

 # List of authors and commits to a repository sorted alphabetically
 $ git shortlog -s -n

-# List of commits showing commit messages and changes
-$ git log -p

-# List of commits with the particular expression you are looking for
-$ git log -S 'something'

-# List of commits by author
-$ git log --author 'Author Name'

-# Shows a list of commits with a graph illustrating the history
-$ git log --graph

 # List of commit comments by author
 $ git shortlog -n --author 'Author Name'